CarlosCabreraGentile/nestJS_task_organizer/README.md

 # docker command
 docker run --name postgres-nest -p 5432:5432 -e POSTGRES_PASSWORD=postgres -d postgres

-postgres-nest is the name of the container the docker port to the local machine port the environment variable the password run in detached mode the container is going to keep running word postgres is the actual container name stored on the cloud in Docker Hub
+-postgres-nest is the name of the container
+-the docker port to the local machine port
+-the environment variable the password
+-run in detached mode the container is going to keep running -word postgres is the actual container name stored on the cloud in Docker Hub -`docker container stop postgres-nest`
+-`docker container rm postgres-nest`

 ```